 To update your scores, have the testing company send the official score report directly to our office.
 Once your official score is available, send an email to firstname.lastname@example.org to ask to have the score updated in your application.
 Alternatively, you may wish to provide a copy of your student score report.
 You will need to provide an official score report upon admission and the official scores must match your self-reported scores.

 I am a re-applicant and interviewed last year.
 Do I need to interview again?

 Yes.
 Re-applicants need to follow the same interview policies as new applicants.
 What’s more, an interview is a great way to update the admissions committee on recent job promotions, personal achievements, and ways in which you are a stronger candidate this year.

 What is the background verification process?

-If you are admitted to Fuqua, Re Vera Services will verify your contact, employment, education, and recommender information, as listed in your application.
+If admitted to Fuqua, Re Vera Services will need to verify your contact, employment, education, and recommender information, as listed in your application.

 How it works:

 - You will receive an instructional email following your admission decision and after all your data has been transmitted to Re Vera for upload